cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 However, since you are debugging a problem, it probably returns an error...

-So, let's enable some debugging output by adding the following line to your `/etc/cvmfs/default.local`:
+So, let's enable some debugging output by adding the following line to your client's `/etc/cvmfs/default.local`:
 ```
 CVMFS_DEBUGLOG=/path/to/cvmfs.log
 ```